-In 2002, the United Nations (UN) adopted the Madrid International Plan of Action on Ageing (MIPAA), to respond to the opportunities and challenges of population aging in the 21st Century and to promote the development of a society “for all ages."
-As a Member State of the UN, the U.S. regularly participates in the UN-led Open-ended Working Group on Ageing which reviews MIPAA implementation and periodically reports to the UN on progress.
+In 2002, the United Nations (UN) adopted the Madrid International Plan of Action on Aging (MIPAA), to respond to the opportunities and challenges of population aging in the 21st Century and to promote the development of a society “for all ages."
+As a Member State of the UN, the U.S. regularly participates in the UN-led Open-ended Working Group on Aging which reviews MIPAA implementation and periodically reports to the UN on progress.
 See the First Review and Appraisal of MIPAA (2007), Second Review and Appraisal (2011), and Third Review and Appraisal (2016).

 ACL has played a significant role in raising international attention to elder abuse, neglect, and exploitation, and the lifetime disparities experienced by older women that can impact their welfare in later life.
 In collaboration with international organizations and the U.S. Department of State, efforts include:

-- Violence Against Older Women: ACL collaborated with a number of globally recognized organizations to produce this brief as part of the Violence Against Women and Girls Resource Guide.
+- Violence Against Older Women: ACL collaborated with a number of globally recognized organizations to produce this brief as part of the Violence Against Women and Girls Resource Guide

 - U.S Strategy to Prevent and Respond to Gender-Based Violence Globally